CodecoolGlobal/ask-mate-oop-csharp-BenceV95/README.md

 - **Looking Up Questions:** Users can browse and search for previously asked questions.
 - **Asking Questions:** Users can post their own questions for others to answer.
 - **Voting on Questions and Answers:** Users can upvote or downvote questions and answers posted by others to indicate their helpfulness.
-- **Editing/Deleting Questions and Answers:** Users can edit or delete their own questions and answers at any time.
+- **Deleting Questions and Answers:** Users can delete their own questions and answers at any time.
+- **Profile settings can be changed** Users can modify their username, email and password.